 The program strives to prepare individuals for post-graduation by focusing on skill acquisition in the areas of vocational training and job development, and increased independence in community participation through the use of the principles of Applied Behavior Analysis.

-CLC recently established an Adult Program offering services, based on the principles of Applied Behavior Analysis, to adults with autism and/or intellectual disabilities, age 18 or older.
-This program’s focus is to provide support and opportunities for individuals to be successful and live meaningful lives through active participation in their home, community and vocational settings.
-CLCAP is approved to accept funding through the Consolidated, Person/Family Directed Support and Adult Autism Waivers through The Office of Developmental Programs.
+CLC recently established an Adult Life Skills program offering services, based on the principles of Applied Behavior Analysis, to adults with autism and/or intellectual disabilities, age 21 or older.
+This program's focus is to provide support and opportunities for individuals to be successful and live meaningful lives through active participation in their homes, communities and vocational settings.
+The Adult Life Skills Program is approved to accept funding through the Consolidated, Person/Family Directed Support, Community Living, and Adult Autism Waivers through the Office of Developmental Programs.

 In order to increase consistency for students and promote generalization and success outside the school day, CLC requires family participation in the instructional and intervention services.
 Through parents' regular school observations and involvement in training opportunities, as well as visits to the home by CLC instructors, family members are provided with the tools to replicate effective instructional techniques in their home.
 In addition, home programming services address skills and problem behavior unique to the home environment including sleeping problems and nighttime disruptive behavior, interactions with siblings, and dressing, bathing, and other self-care skills.